roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

+===

- ****** The Cursed House of Crow ****** byTheTalkMan© This image was a painting of Madeline.
+This image was a painting of Madeline.
 It was almost like a family portrait.
 It had Madeline standing with her husband and her two children.
 Most of the time, the women in these types of paintings seemed very dour and plain, but Madeline was not.
 She was strikingly beautiful, especially compared to the paintings of other women from around that time.
 Some people theorized that her uncommon, mature beauty was part of the reason she was accused of being a witch.
 No woman could be that beautiful in that day and time.
 She no doubt inspired jealousy in others, no doubt causing them to make baseless accusations.

  Copies of this painting were hung up around town, in various buildings, schools, the town hall, the mayor's office, and even local bars.
 For some, this picture was a haunting reminder of the town's dark past, and a reminder to not let a mob mentality rule.
 But some took these reminders as some sort of proof of how witchcraft had permeated throughout the town.
 A lot of people were freaked out by these paintings.
 They got a vibe from them.
 A lot of people walked by them and felt as if they were being watched.